- Reference Number: HEY1068/2022

 Train our staff.
 Training is provided for all staff to enable them to provide person centered care with respect for the person as an individual and recognising their life story.

 Work in partnership with families, friends and carers in care planning and decision making with flexibility to suit the patient and family.
 We will work with you to plan your / your relative’s care.
+This includes ensuring care plans are person-centred.
+We gather information of the personal life story and involve family and carers in care planning to support the patient in their daily activities such as eating and drinking, continence and comfort

 Assess for early identification of dementia.
 The use of assessment and screening by skilled staff to ensure any symptoms of dementia or delirium are identified and care adapted to the patient.
 This also enables us to identify and diagnose a patient who may have not been diagnosed before.